 5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards the maintaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures' and 'school play streets'.
+Our recommended measures for the school include a number of initiatives that would also count towards the Junior School maintaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'construction sites compliance' and 'collapsible bollard(s) on Oakdale Road'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.